National Grid’s 1400MW Viking Link Interconnector Goes Live, Powering UK-Denmark Electricity Exchange

 Credit: National Grid

 's groundbreaking Viking Link electricity interconnector, spanning 475 miles, commenced operations today, linking the UK and Denmark in a monumental energy collaboration.
-Developed at a cost of £1.7bn, this joint venture between National and holds the capacity to transmit electricity for approximately 2.5 million UK households, promising over £500 million in cumulative savings for UK consumers over the next decade.
+Developed at a cost of £1.7bn, this joint venture between National Grid and holds the capacity to transmit electricity for approximately 2.5 million UK households, promising over £500 million in cumulative savings for UK consumers over the next decade.

 Initially operating at 800MW, Viking Link is poised to increase its capacity gradually to 1.4GW.
 Collaboratively, National Grid and Energinet plan to bring the interconnector to its full capacity within the upcoming year, marking a significant milestone in the collaboration between the UK and Denmark.